noop-dev/VICE_emu/testprogs/general/Lorenz-2.15/readme.txt

 While the Test Suite is running, the Datasette should be disconnected.
 Needs about 80 min to complete.

-IMPORTANT: some tests (irq, nmi, icr01, cia1ta, cia1tb, cia1tab, cia2ta, cia2tb)
+IMPORTANT: some tests (irq, imr, nmi, icr01, cia1ta, cia1tb, cia1tab, cia2ta,
-           depend on the type of CIAs in the C64 ("old" or "new") - use the respective programs/disk images.
+           cia2tb) depend on the type of CIAs in the C64 ("old" or "new") - use the respective programs/disk images.

-           cia2ta, cia2tb have NOT been updated yet and currently fail on "new" CIAs (see TODO)
+           imr, cia2ta, cia2tb have NOT been (fully) updated yet and currently fail on "new" CIAs (see TODO)

 disable virtual device traps for best results in VICE